-The collaboration between the Commission and the Foundation led to the creation of an additional step in the standard CRP process: the formation of a CRP Event Review Board.
-This Board serves as a neutral panel to review and certify CRP events.
+The collaboration between the Commission and the Foundation led to the creation of an additional step in the standard CRP process: -the formation of a CRP Event Review Board.
+This Board serves as a neutral panel to review and certify CRP events outside of the Commission.
 The Board is composed of individuals from across the health care spectrum, including patient safety advocates, risk managers, insurers, and physicians.